-- Maintenance over these amounts may reduce Family Tax Benefit Part A by 50 cents in the dollar, until the base rate of Family Tax Benefit Part A is reached. - Maintenance includes child maintenance and partner maintenance payments. - Pensioners who are blind are exempt from the maintenance income test.
+- Maintenance over these amounts may reduce the maximum rate of Family Tax Benefit Part A by 50 cents in the dollar.
+It does not reduce the base rate of Family Tax Benefit Part A. - Maintenance includes child maintenance and partner maintenance payments. - Pensioners who are blind are exempt from the maintenance income test.